gulmert89/studyRoom_docker/README.md

     * Docker Compose
 * Docker gets the images from Docker Hub.
 * Docker image is a single file with all the dependencies and configurations required to run a program.
 * Docker container is an instance of an image.
 It runs a program.
-There could be multiple containers link to one image.
-It is a program with its own isolated set of hardware resources (memory, networking, hdd vs.)
+There could be multiple containers linked to one image.
+It is a program with its own isolated set of hardware resources (memory, networking, hdd vs.).
 * Docker installation has "**Docker CLI**" & "**Docker Server/Daemon**"
 * Output of `docker run hello-world`:
 ```